List of Kamen Rider Ghost characters: Hoodie Ghosts

 The Hoodie Ghosts (パーカーゴースト, Pākā Gōsuto), also known as Heroic Ghosts (英雄ゴースト, Eiyū Gōsuto), are hoodie-like spiritual entities who embody the spirits of historical figures.
 After being unlocked from an object tied to them, said figures later inhabit their respective Eyecons and can be summoned to augment their users with their powers.
 As they are sentient beings in their own right, they can also move around within their personal Eyecons and refuse cooperation with any user they deem unworthy.

 15 heroic Eyecons

-The main 15 heroic Eyecons are a group of Hoodie Ghosts who Ryū Tenkūji carefully selected to serve as an antithesis to the Gammisers under Edith's suggestions.
+The main 15 heroic Eyecons are a numbered group of Hoodie Ghosts who Ryū Tenkūji carefully selected to serve as an antithesis to the Gammisers under Edith's suggestions.
 By gathering them around the monolith, they have the ability to summon the Great Eye from the Planet Gamma to grant the wish of a Ghost Driver user.
 Although most of them are primarily used by Kamen Rider Ghost, especially to invoke Grateful Damashii, others are also used by Kamen Riders Specter and Necrom.

 The 15 heroic Eyecons' spirits are voiced by Tomokazu Seki (関 智一, Seki Tomokazu) in their Hoodie Ghost forms.